 The New Standard Contract Clauses (SCC):

-In parallel to these numerous evolutions, new standard contractual clauses (SCC) have been definitively adopted by the European Union on June 7th, 2021.
+In parallel with these numerous evolutions, the European Union definitively adopted new standard contractual clauses (SCC) on June 7, 2021.

-The purpose of these clauses is to simplify the framework for transfers, while ensuring a high level of protection for the personal data of data subjects.
+These clauses simplify the transfer framework while ensuring a high level of protection for the personal data of data subjects.

 Taking into account the diversity of contractual situations: Whereas the old SCCs dealt with only two transfer scenarios, the new ones now provide for four, namely (i) from data controller to data controller; (ii) from data controller to data processor; (iii) from data processor to data processor, and (iv) from data processor to data controller.
-Therefore, prior to any transfer, it will be necessary to determine the qualification of the parties involved.
+Therefore, before any transfer, it will be necessary to determine the parties’ qualifications

-Strengthening the rights of data subjects: The SCCs contain a “third-party beneficiary clause for the benefit of data subjects,” allowing recourse to enforce the SCCs against one of the parties or seek redress in case of breach.
+Strengthening the rights of data subjects: The SCCs contain a “third-party beneficiary clause for the benefit of data subjects,” allowing recourse to enforce the SCCs against one of the parties or seek redress in case of a breach

-Although these new versions of the SCCs are effective as of June 27th, 2021, the old versions remain in force for a transitional period under certain conditions.
-These will be repealed on September 27th, 2021
+Although these new versions of the SCCs have been effective as of June 27, 2021, the old versions remained in force for a transitional period under certain conditions.
+These were repealed on September 27, 2021

 Brexit, the end of six months of uncertainty